|

 - there will be 2 rounds of competition, with each hitter being allowed 10

-"outs" (an "out" being: any ball hit in fair territory that
+"outs" (an "out" being: any ball hit in fair territory that does not go

 over the outfield home-run fence)